fretshot/scripts-falling_game/README.md

 ## Get the game and test
 ![Game](https://i.imgur.com/fT80fNf.png)

-If you want to try it, you can download fror your Android device: * [here](https://play.google.com/store/apps/details?id=com.infamous_software.falling_game)
+If you want to try it, you can download it for your Android device [here](https://play.google.com/store/apps/details?id=com.infamous_software.falling_game)